kiboschool/programming1-word-frequency/README.md

 ## Testing

+Run the program to test it.
+You can pass in a file like README.md or poem.txt if you want a real sample.

 Run the automated tests with `python test_main.py` to check your solution.
+The tests only check your word_frequencies function, and do not test your reporting function or the bonus challenges.

 ## Bonus: Normalization